-Prologue release date rumours, trailers, and more
+Prologue game release date estimate, trailers, and latest news

 Learn more about the upcoming open-world game from PlayerUnknown himself, Brendan Greene, as he unveils more details about the Prologue release date.

-Looking forward to the Prologue release date?
+When is the Prologue release date?
 If you’re a fan of PUBG: Battlegrounds and you’ve been keeping an eye on PlayerUnknown himself, then chances are you’re desperate to find out what Brendan Greene is up to.
 Well, you’re not alone.

-Prologue release date speculation
+Prologue release date estimate

 YouTube Thumbnail